 Acne can develop at any age especially during the teenage years.
 They also are more likely to occur during times of hormone level increases, such as pregnancy and menstruation too.

 Overactive sebaceous glands cause hair follicles (or "pores") on the skin to become clogged with excess sebum and dead skin cells; this triggers the bacteria to start to grow, resulting in skin irritation and inflammation.
 Red bumps and pus-filled red bumps known as pimples appear.
 Further bacteria proliferation will eventually lead to the development of chronic acne.

 Acne comes in varying severity:

 - Mild Acne - This causes the whiteheads or blackheads that most of us get at some point.
-The tiny hair follicles in your skin becomes blocked with oil and dead skin.
+The tiny hair follicles in your skin become blocked with oil and dead skin.
 A “whitehead” or “blackhead” forms near the surface of the skin.

-- Moderate Acne- They are red, inflamed pimples (called papules) and red pimples with white centers (called pustules) around skin surface.
+- Moderate Acne- They are red, inflamed pimples (called papules) and red pimples with white centers (called pustules) around the skin surface.